 My children all adore the combination of mint and chocolate.
 Bill?
+AKA the picky husband?
 Well, not so much.
 He won’t even taste anything with mint in it.
 Except for toothpaste.
-This is the sort of logic I have to deal with on a day to day basis.
+This is the sort of logic I have to deal with on a day-to-day basis.

 Like no cherries except for Cherry Koolaid.
 I think I married a 5-year-old in an adult’s body.
 But I digress.
 There is always a stash of Thin Mints in our basement freezer for the kids for those mint cravings, but once a year, I whip up this frozen mint pie.
 It doesn’t last long!